ashgkwd/wechain/README.md

 Ref: http://supervisord.org/running.html

+## Debug

+To see logs of thor node and node app:
+`tail -f /var/log/we*`

+To see log of react app, in browser `F12` or right click and inspect element > console

 # Production Links

-## Front - React App

-React app is deployed at http://kamui.tech:8033/
+The app is deployed at http://13.58.163.28/